justinkelly/justinkelly.github.io/_posts/2021-02-13-making-audio-recording-accessible-to-people-with-hearing-impairments.md

 Does a Library still need do run a crowdsourced editing project for audio recordings?

-Depends - If 100% perfect transcription is required with audio comments and speaker splitting etc. and their is funding available - then yes an editing project will still be required
+If 100% perfect transcription is required with audio comments and speaker splitting etc. and their is funding available - then yes an editing project will still be required.

-If a library wants to make as much didgital content as accessible as possible to as wide an audience, as quickly as possible for minimal expenditure - then No -
+If a library wants to make as much digital content as accessible as possible to as wide an audience as possible for minimal expenditure - then No - just use Azure transripts as in with ntoes added into any interface to highlight they these are auto generated and it'll be a huge accessibility improvement for audio recordings.